telamonian/ocudump/README.md

 - CMake
 - Cython (for the Python bindings)
 - OculusSDK (the official one)
+- Oculus Runtime (make sure your runtime and SDK versions match)

 If are on OSX, I strongly recommend using Homebrew to install CMake and Python, and then using pip to install Cython